Government Agencies: Franchise

 - North American Securities Administrators Association (NASAA)

 Reflections on the Origins of the NY Franchise Act

-I recently had occasion to review the legislative history of the New York Franchise Sales Act (NYFSA)–click here to see for yourself.
+I had occasion to review the legislative history of the New York Franchise Sales Act (NYFSA)–click here to see for yourself.
 Here are a few of my reflections.

 The NYFSA was enacted into law in 1980 and became effective January 1, 1981.
 At that time, Robert Abrams was the NY Attorney General and Hugh Carey was the Governor.
 Abrams supported the bill and Carey signed it into law.

 In recommending passage of the bill, Attorney General Abrams cited the numerous complaints of franchise fraud and abuse that the department of law had received.
 More than 13,000 New Yorkers had been victimized by franchise fraud, with documented losses exceeding $38 million.

 The Attorney General’s Office communications constitute the only supporting documentation in the legislative history.
 Others who expressed a position opposed enactment of the law.
 Opponents included the International Franchise Association, Pizza Hut, Days Inns, Sir Speedy and others.

 Arthur Gunther, then President of Pizza Hut, urged Governor Carey to veto the legislation to avoid “bureaucratic overkill”.
 He wrote that the bill was totally unnecessary since the new FTC Rule had become effective just months earlier, on October 21, 1979.